-- Several agencies, including the Occupational Safety and Health Review Commission, have relied on ACUS's Model Adjudication Rules, updated in 2018, and ACUS's Model Rules for Implementation of the Equal Access to Justice Act, updated in 2019, to comprehensively revise their procedural rules. - The Standing Committee of the Judicial Conference of the United States recently relied on Recommendation 2016-3, Special Procedural Rules for Social Security Litigation in District Court, in approving rules that would improve federal-court review of the nearly 18,000 decisions appealed from the Social Security Administration (SSA) each year. - SSA implemented Recommendation 2013-1, Improving Consistency in Social Security Disability Adjudication, to improve the accuracy of decisions that evaluate medical evidence in SSA's multi-billion dollar per year disability benefits program.
-SSA also used an Office of the Chairman report, SSA Disability Benefits Program: The Duty of Candor and Submission of All Evidence, as a blueprint for a 2015 regulation requiring claimants to disclose all relevant evidence-not just, as under the previous rule, favorable evidence. - The Federal Aviation Administration amended its rules of practice to provide procedures for adjudicator recusal in accord with Recommendation 2018-4, Recusal Rules for Administrative Adjudicators. - The National Labor Relations Board relied on ACUS resources including Recommendation 2021-4, Best Practices for Using Video Teleconferencing for Hearings, and Recommendation 2014-7, Best Practices for Using Video Teleconferencing for Hearings, to seek public input on the use of videoconference technology to conduct proceedings in unfair labor practice and representation cases.
+- Several agencies, including the Occupational Safety and Health Review Commission and the Office of the Comptroller of the Currency, have relied on ACUS's Model Adjudication Rules, updated in 2018, and ACUS's Model Rules for Implementation of the Equal Access to Justice Act, updated in 2019, to comprehensively revise their procedural rules. - The Federal Aviation Administration (FAA) relied on Recommendation 2018-4, Recusal Rules for Administrative Adjudicators, in amending its procedural rules governing FAA investigations and enforcement actions to address motions for disqualification of an administrative law judge or hearing officer. - SSA implemented Recommendation 2013-1, Improving Consistency in Social Security Disability Adjudication, to improve the accuracy of decisions that evaluate medical evidence in SSA's multi-billion dollar per year disability benefits program.
+SSA also used an Office of the Chair report, SSA Disability Benefits Program: The Duty of Candor and Submission of All Evidence, as a blueprint for a 2015 regulation requiring claimants to disclose all relevant evidence-not just, as under the previous rule, favorable evidence.